 The consolidated financial statements include the accounts of the Company and all of its subsidiaries.
 Upon consolidation, all intercompany accounts and transactions are eliminated.
-Certain amounts reported in previous years have been reclassified to conform to the fiscal 2014 presentation.
+Certain amounts reported in previous years have been reclassified to conform to the presentation for the fiscal year ended October 31, 2015 (fiscal 2015).
 Such reclassified amounts were immaterial.
 The Company's fiscal year is the 52-week or 53-week period ending on the Saturday closest to the last day in October.
-Fiscal 2014 and 2013 were 52-week periods.
-Fiscal 2012 was a 53-week period.
-The additional week in fiscal 2012 was included in the first quarter ended February 4, 2012.
+Fiscal 2015, and the fiscal year ended November 1, 2014 (fiscal 2014) and the fiscal year ended November 2, 2013 (fiscal 2013) were 52-week periods.

-On July 22, 2014, the Company completed its acquisition of Hittite Microwave Corporation (Hittite), a company that designs and develops high performance integrated circuits, modules, subsystems and instrumentation for radio frequency, microwave and millimeterwave applications.
+On July 22, 2014, the Company completed its acquisition of Hittite Microwave Corporation (Hittite), a company that designed and developed high performance integrated circuits, modules, subsystems and instrumentation for radio frequency, microwave and millimeterwave applications.
 The total consideration paid to acquire Hittite was approximately \$2.4 billion, financed through a combination of existing cash on hand and a 90-day term loan facility of \$2.0 billion.
 The acquisition of Hittite is referred to as the Acquisition.
 The Consolidated Financial Statements include the financial results of Hittite prospectively from July 22, 2014, the closing date of the Acquisition.
 See Note 6, Acquisitions, of these notes to Consolidated Financial Statements for further discussion related to the Acquisition.